 Too often I hear young professionals say they will worry about saving for retirement later in life.
 This can be a catastrophic mistake.

-Not only are you potentially leaving free money on the table through a company match, you cannot get time back on your side to fully take advantage of compound interest.
+Not only are you potentially leaving free money on the table through an employer company match, you cannot get time back on your side to fully take advantage of compounding interest.
 The earlier you can start investing, the better.